Dots-n-Spaces/Developers-toolbox/README.md

 # 🧰 Developers-toolbox
-Toolbox of software design pattern, algorithms, data structures, and typical problems.
+Toolbox of software data structures, design patterns, algorithms and typical problems.
 Repo includes swift and typescript examples (add other languages if you feel so).
 Part of Develepor's toolbox series: [link](https://medium.com/dots-and-spaces).

 # Data Structures
 ## 🔗 Linked List